XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Common-Elements.md

 **ContinuationToken:**

 This new tag is useful to split the hotel list response.
-This is done because there are suppliers who have a large amount of hotels (over 250.000).
+This is done because there are suppliers with a large amount of hotels (over 250.000).
 In those cases, the response has to be split in order to retrieve all the hotels available.
 In case that ContinuationToken is not sent, the HotelList returns a maximum of 250.000 hotels.
 Using this ContinuationToken and the attribute *expectedRange* the client may decide the number of hotels expected in each HotelList call.
-If the supplier has more than 250.000 hotels, in order to get 100% of the hotels available, the client will need to do requests using the
-ContinuationToken returned inside the HotelListRS response until the ContinuationToken field is no longer returned in the response (see the example in Common Elements RS).
+If the supplier has more than 250.000 hotels, in order to get 100% of the hotels available, the client will need to use the ContinuationToken returned inside the HotelListRS response until the ContinuationToken field is no longer returned in the response (see the example in Common Elements RS).
 Once the tag is not returned the hotel list is complete.
-The value of this tag is an internal Token that identifies the next set of HotelList to be returned.
+The value of this tag is an internal Token identifying the next set of HotelList to be returned.

 **expectedRange** :